-Thank you again for taking the time to help keep our community safe.
+Thank you for all you do to help keep our community safe.

 We have one chipping machine which is staffed Monday through Thursday.
 We follow a defined route through the Park City Fire District boundaries.
 When we finish with the piles in one area, we will move on to the next area.
 When we are done with the route, we will start again at the beginning.
 The time that it takes from the time that you register your pile to the time that it gets chipped depends on where we are currently chipping and how many piles there are between us and you.
 Click here to see this week’s update on our chipping location.

 We have divided the Park City Fire Service District into 14 areas.
 Click here for more information as to where our crews are and where they will be going next.

 The Park City Fire District chipping program is meant to help the most amount of people in the shortest time.
 We do this by chipping piles in a specific area then moving onto the next area.
 We cannot make any promises as to when we will be able to chip your pile.
 Because there is no list of who gets chipped first, we cannot move anyone up

 If we are unable to chip your pile due to the pile being outside of our rules or if you do not want to wait for us to be in your neighborhood, we recommend that you search the internet for local landscapers.
 They may be able to help you.
 The Park City Fire District does not recommend any one service over another.